 By BRYCE MCLEAN and MATT DEVLIN

 Enjoy this blog?
 Please leave comments in the Facebook commenting box below and be sure to click the +1 button.
 Be sure to visit our Make it Missoula fishing page.
-And Check out Matt and Bryce’s other blogs: The Year of the Twomper Trout, The Advent of Stone Flies, Missouri River Fishing–Trout Mecca of Montana and Fly Fishing Season is When?
+And Check out Matt and Bryce’s other blogs: The Four Stages of Fly Fishing, The Trip of all Fly Fishing Trips, Missouri River Fishing–Trout Mecca of Montana and Fly Fishing Season is When?

 If you enjoy western Montana lakes and rivers, you might also enjoy our page on Missoula kayaking and rafting.

 Bryce McLean: (Right) I was born and raised in Montana, and have been fly fishing here for almost 20 years.
 I first learned to fish on the Missouri River, but when I was 10 my family moved to the Bitterroot Valley.
 I have been fishing the Bitterroot River ever since.
 This will be my second season guiding the Missoula area rivers, which I consider to be some of the best trout fisheries on planet earth.
 Matt Devlin: (Left) Matt is originally from Annapolis, Maryland and learned to fool trout on the technical waters of the Gunpowder River.
 He has fished in Maryland, West Virginia, Pennsylvania, New York, Vermont, Main,e, Michigan, Indiana, North and South Carolina, Florida, Texas, New Mexico, Colorado, Washington, Idaho and Montana.
 He thinks about flies and fishing a whole lot.